torvalds/linux/Documentation/admin-guide/perf/nvidia-pmu.rst

 The NVLink-C2C has two ports that can be connected to one GPU (occupying both ports) or to two GPUs (one GPU per port).
 The user can use "port" bitmap parameter to select the port(s) to monitor.
 Each bit represents the port number, e.g. "port=0x1" corresponds to port 0 and "port=0x3" is for port 0 and 1.
+The PMU will monitor both ports by default if not specified.

 Example for port filtering: